-The Cobb County Parks, Recreation and Cultural Affairs Department is a branch of the Cobb County Government, under the jurisdiction of the Cobb County Board of Commissioners.
-A volunteer Recreation Board and Cultural Affairs Board serves as the Department's policy-making body that provides programs, services and facilities.
+Cobb County P.A.R.K.S. is a branch of the Cobb County Government, under the jurisdiction of the Cobb County Board of Commissioners.
+A volunteer Recreation Board serves as the department's advisory body that provides recommendations for programs, services and facilities.

-The Cobb County Parks, Recreation and Cultural Affairs Department currently operates 44 facilities and has 1,350 developed acres.
+Cobb County P.A.R.K.S. manages 78 parks that encompass over 5,000 acres.
 As the primary provider of leisure services and facilities within the county, the department provides a wide range of athletic, artistic, therapeutic and educational services.
-Specialized facilities include the Cobb County Civic Center Complex, Al Bishop and Lost Mountain Softball Complexes, 4 recreation centers, 4 community centers, 3 arts centers, the Mable House Barnes Amphitheatre, the Cobb Gymnastics Center, 6 tennis centers and 112 tennis courts, 4 indoor aquatic centers and 2 outdoor pools, 20 miles of trails, 2 golf courses and the fairgrounds at Jim Miller Park.
-The Department also serves as a resource for over 70 of the county's volunteer groups, assisting them in areas such as park use scheduling, incorporation, by-laws and technical expertise.
+Specialized facilities include the Cobb County Civic Center Complex, Al Bishop and Lost Mountain Softball Complexes, five recreation centers, four community centers, four arts centers, the Mable House-Barnes Amphitheatre, the Cobb Gymnastics Center, six tennis centers and 13 satellite tennis court locations, four indoor aquatic centers and two outdoor seasonal pools, more than 60 miles of trails, two golf courses and the fairgrounds at Jim Miller Park.
+The Department also serves as a resource for more than 70 of the County's volunteer groups, assisting them in areas such as park use scheduling, incorporation, by-laws and technical expertise.

-Cobb County Parks, Recreation and Cultural Affairs Department strives to provide instructional, competitive and social activities for people of all ages.
-Cobb's facilities provide the opportunity for Cobb County citizens to use their leisure time in a constructive, healthy, gratifying and inexpensive manner, and give the county's youth the body-building and mind-expanding opportunity to pursue the recreational activity of their choice.
-Over 7,230,000 participants took advantage of these programs and facilities during the past year and with the continuing expansion of Cobb's population, the department will endeavor to maintain its high standard of service to its citizens.
+Cobb County P.A.R.K.S. strives to provide instructional, competitive and social activities for people of all ages.
+Cobb's facilities provide the opportunity for Cobb County residents to use their leisure time in a constructive, healthy, gratifying and inexpensive manner, and give the county's youth the body-building and mind-expanding opportunity to pursue the recreational activity of their choice.
+Over 7 million participants took advantage of these programs and facilities during the past year and with the continuing expansion of Cobb's population, the Department will endeavor to maintain its high standard of service to its residents.